nickw444/deebot-t8-hass/README.md

+# ⚠️ Warning: Abandonware Ahead ⚠️

+This custom component/integration is no longer under active development, as I have now migrated my Home Assistant integration to use [DeebotUniverse/Deebot-4-Home-Assistant](https://github.com/DeebotUniverse/Deebot-4-Home-Assistant)

+---

 # Ecovacs Deebot OZMO T8 For Home Assistant

 Custom component/integration for Home Assistant to support Ecovacs DEEBOT OZMO T8 line of robots